Artemis-Kounalaki/Thesis/Human_paralogs.md

 #Keep a dictionary with keys only appear
-#in dict2 and not in Dict1 (clean overlapped transcripts)
+#in dict2 and not in Dict1 (clean overlapped proteins)

 keep={k:v for k,v in dict2.items() if k not in Dict1}
 unkeep=list(itertools.chain.from_iterable(keep.values()))